unite-cms/documentation/src/fields/README.md

 <!-- ######################################## -->

 ## Collection
-Collection fields allows you to create a repeatable container of one or multiple subfields.
+Collection fields allow you to create a repeatable container of one or multiple subfields.
 They can be used to allow multiple values for one field or to create complex content structures.

 The following example would create an input element that allows to add 1-5 tags (min_rows and max_rows are optional).